Aetherinox/obi-sync-docs/README.md

 <br /><br /><br />

 ## Creating New User
-Once you have configured Docker + Nginx or your alternative solution, you must create a user that will be allowed to access your self-hosted server from within Obsidian.md.
+You must create a user that will be allowed to access your self-hosted server from within Obsidian.md.
 This can be done by opening Powershell in Windows, or Terminal in Linux and executing the following:

 <br />